-should be used when any vehicle structure, not designed to be opened (e.g., standard roof), is torn open during the crash such as to permit ejection.
+Should be used when any vehicle structure, not designed to be opened (e.g., standard roof), is torn open during the crash such as to permit ejection.

-is used when the medium status prior to the impact is unknown.
+Used when the medium status prior to the impact is unknown.

 Entrapment Overview